flatironinstitute/sciware/34_PyPackaging/main.md

 ### Finding the code to import

-- When you `import FOO`, Python looks for a *module* named `FOO`
+- `import FOO` makes Python look for a *module* named `FOO`
 - It looks in the list of locations defined in `sys.path`
   - This list includes various standard locations
-- It also includes your current working directory
+  - It also includes your current working directory, but...
-  - But that changes with every `cd`!
+    - ...that changes with every `cd`!

 Reliable imports require the code to be in one of the standard locations.
+Managing that is what `pip` does.

 ### Package installation